awslabs/aws-config-rdk/README.md

 [here](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html)
-, and note that the Identifier can be obtained by replacing the dashes with underscores and using all capitals (for example, the
-\"guardduty-enabled-centralized\" rule has the SourceIdentifier
+, and note that the Identifier can be obtained by replacing the dashes with underscores and using all capitals (for example, the "guardduty-enabled-centralized" rule has the SourceIdentifier "GUARDDUTY_ENABLED_CENTRALIZED").
-\"GUARDDUTY_ENABLED_CENTRALIZED\").
 Just like custom Rules you will need to specify source events and/or a maximum evaluation frequency, and also pass in any Rule parameters.
 The resulting Rule directory will contain only the parameters.json file, but using `rdk deploy` or `rdk create-rule-template` can be used to deploy the Managed Rule like any other Custom Rule.

-## Deploying Rules Across Multiple Regions
+### Deploying Rules Across Multiple Regions

 The RDK is able to run init/deploy/undeploy across multiple regions with a `rdk -f <region file> -t <region set>`